smartlegionlab/smartpathlibrary/README.md

 # smartpathlibrary
-Cross-platform library for working with paths to files and folders.
+Library for working with paths to files and folders.

 ---